maxime-helen/CounterFramesGenerator/README.md

 Simple node js back end solution for generating frames according to a fps value.
 It could be useful for testing video streams encode/decode and making sure any frames has been missed.

+## Compatibility

+Check out this [page] (https://github.com/aheckmann/gm/wiki/GraphicsMagick-and-ImageMagick-versions) before starting.
+It lists which OS are supported for using the application.

 ## Requirements

  * [nodejs] (http://nodejs.org/)